Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 Periodic Substrate Replacement

-Properly the most damaging advice that circulates.
+The most damaging advice that circulates.
 Bioactive Cubaris substrate should be MAINTAINED with top-ups, NEVER replaced.
 Replacement destroys the microbial ecosystem and limestone-rich conditions Cubaris depend on.

 Water Dishes

-Drowning risk for isopods.
+A drowning risk for isopods.
 Maintain humidity through substrate and misting instead.

 Peat Moss Substrate